JonathanMagnan/ireviewapple.com/applemusic-competitors.md

 ## Tidal

-Tidal is one of the most complete subscription you can get.
+Tidal is one of the most complete subscriptions you can get.

-It combines music platform, exclusive albums and videos, as well as early access to concerts and sports events.
+It combines a music platform, exclusive albums and videos, as well as early access to concerts and sports events.

 <img src="https://photos.prnewswire.com/prnfull/20150904/263788LOGO" width="">